The Surrey RCMP provides ink and digital fingerprints for the following civil purposes:

 - Secondary ID must include the same name and date of birth as the primary ID.

-Individuals must present TWO (2) pieces of identification with the same name on both from the following list.
 NOTE: The BC Services Card combined with the BC Driver's Licence is only considered ONE piece of ID.

 - Valid Driver’s Licence with photo